 Tick the box shown below when you merge a branch:

-switch (short for no fast forward):
+Use the --no-ff switch (short for no fast forward):

 git merge --no-ff add-countries